Structural schemes for hamiltonian systems: Benchmarks

 in {\tt double} precision (since the Jacobi functions are not implemented with arbitrary precision).
 Hence, schemes with very high accuracy will reach machine error with a comparatively low number of points.

-Position errors, together with the deviation of the Hamiltonian are reported\footnote{The symbol {\rempolice ***} indicates that machine precision has been reached.} in \cref{tab:pendulum_Xaccuracy,tab:pendulum_Haccuracy} for $T=100$s.
+Position errors, together with the deviation of the Hamiltonian are reported in \cref{fig:pendulum_Xaccuracy,fig:pendulum_Haccuracy} for $T=100$s.
 The deviation of $\mathcal{H}$ strongly depends on the order of the method, as well as on the time step.
-The $\ZD$ scheme produces larger errors, about two orders of magnitudes larger, than the $\ZDS$ scheme for the same rate of convergence.
-The \texttt{KL6} and $\ZDS$ schemes with $R=2$ present the same amount of error, whereas the \texttt{KL8} scheme provides the best accuracy compared to its competitor $\ZDS$ with $R=3$.
+The $\ZD$ scheme produces larger errors, about two orders of magnitudes larger, than the $\ZDS$ scheme for the same rate of convergence. \rbbis{The \texttt{CS4} outperforms the $\ZDS$ scheme with $R=1$, yielding a better accuracy for the same number of points.
+Going up in the order of accuracy, the \texttt{KL6} and $\ZDS$ scheme with $R=2$} present the same amount of error, whereas the \texttt{KL8} scheme provides the best accuracy compared to its competitor $\ZDS$ with $R=3$.
 We recover the same accuracy by using the $\ZDS$ scheme with $R=4$.
 This is one of the main advantages of the $\ZDS$ scheme: the order is easily increased, simply by increasing the block size.
 In the present case, we have a substantial gain of three orders of magnitude between $R=3$ and $R=4$.

+\rb{To further study the growth of the error on $x$ and $p$, we display in \cref{fig:HAM_pendulum_x_p} the errors on the position and momentum over time for the $\ZD4$ and $\ZDS2$ schemes, until the final time $T = 100$.
+For each value of $N$ (480, 960 and 1920), we observe a linear growth of the error in both $x$ and $p$ for both schemes.
+This is in line with the fact that symplectic integrators exhibit a linear error growth over time \cite{HaiLubWan2006}.}

-We carried out the simulation to $T=100\,000$ seconds to check the invariance of the Hamiltonian for a very long-time simulation.
+We then carried out the simulation to $T=100\,000$ seconds to check the invariance of the Hamiltonian for a very long-time simulation.
 We use both a coarse grid with $N=3T$ (an intermediate between $N=2.4T$ and $N=4.8T$ we used for the case $T=100$), which corresponds to about $20$ point for a full revolution $T_p\approx6.53$, and a finer grid with $N=12T$ points, which makes it possible to compare the deviation of $\mathcal{H}$ with respect to the time step.
 We report in \cref{tab:pendulum_LongTime_accuracy} the errors for the $\ZD$, $\ZDS$ and classical schemes, respectively.
 The errors are in line with the case $T=100$ and the orders are optimal ones.

 We confirm in \cref{fig:HAM_pendulum_longtime} the strict invariance in time of the errors.
 We also plot, in the bottom right panel, several examples of non-symplectic schemes (classical Runge-Kutta methods, see e.g. \cite{HaiLubWan2006}) to highlight their major drawback, namely a linear increase in the error over time.